jara001/f1tenth-rules/rules_v3.md

     - Recommended: VESC
 6. CPU
     - No limits, but all computation during the race has to be done onboard the vehicle.
-    - Recommended: Xavier, Orin, NUC... dunno what to write here
+    - Recommended: NVIDIA Jetson Xavier, NVIDIA Jetson Orin, Intel NUC, etc.
 7. LiDAR
     - Single plane only.
     - _Felix: Do we want to add this limit when we want to add bridges?_